onizukazaza/io-gateway/README.md

     <li>User manual</li>
   </ul>
 </div>
-<h2>💻 Quick start</h2>
+<h2>🚀 Quick start</h2>
 <h3>Web Server IO-GATEWAY</h3>
-<p>To start, you will need an ESP8266 or ESP32 board first.
-Then, follow the steps outlined.
-After that, compile the code in the Arduino IDE to send data to the IO-GATEWAY web server of this project.</p>
+<p>Before starting, you need to register to prevent any confusion with connecting devices.
+Next, we will outline the usage steps, beginning with creating device names and adding the pins of the devices you want to use.
+This will lead to pairing between Microcontroller Device 1 and Microcontroller Device 2.
+Once paired, these devices will be able to send and receive data from each other.</p>
 <ul>
   <!-- List items go here -->
 </ul>